YOUR SOURCE FOR ESSENTIAL INSIGHTS AND ANSWERS

-It’s natural to have questions about anesthesia, and since our goal is to ensure that you feel confident and comfortable going into surgery and that all of your questions are answered, we asked our anesthesiologist, Dr. Ricarda Franco, to answer the frequently asked anesthesia questions she commonly hears from our patients.
-If you would like any additional information, please don’t hesitate to ask during your consultation, or give us a call any time, at: 310.278.8200.
+It’s natural to have questions about anesthesia, and since our goal is to ensure that you feel confident and comfortable going into surgery and that all of your questions are answered, we asked one of our anesthesiologists, Dr. Ricarda Franco, to answer the frequently asked anesthesia questions she commonly hears from our patients.
+If you would like any additional information, please don’t hesitate to ask during your consultation, or give us a call any time, at: 310.896.4202.
 You can rest assured that you are in the hands of the best surgical team available!

 This depends on the procedure you will undergo, the surgeon’s preference and anesthesiologist’s recommendations.
 However, being intubated is completely safe.
 With modern advancements in anesthetic medicines and monitoring equipment, a patient can have virtually no side effects.

 Scientific advances in patient safety have made the risks associated with anesthesia very low.
-Your surgical procedure will be performed with Cassileth Plastic Surgery because you have been deemed healthy enough for the procedure and have no underlying risks that could complicate your surgery.
-At our surgical facility, the most common side effects of anesthesia are nausea or sore throat.
+Your surgical procedure will be performed at our outpatient ambulatory surgery center because you have been deemed healthy enough for the procedure and have no underlying risks that could complicate your surgery.
+At our surgical facility, the most common side effects of anesthesia are nausea or sore throat..

 No, modern anesthesia is not at all painful.
 The most uncomfortable part of the anesthetic is getting the IV placed (our patients report that they feel a slight pinprick or nothing at all).
 Modern anesthetic drugs and gases, combined with the constant monitoring by the anesthesiologist results in a completely comfortable experience for the patient.